-Signs and symptoms of cancer of fallopian tubes you need to know
+Learn about the signs and symptoms of fallopian tube cancer and why you need to know about them.

 Ovarian cancer, also known as fallopian tube cancer occurs when the healthy cells in an ovary begin to uncontrollably change and grow to form a tumour.
 The formed tumour can be cancerous if it grows and spreads to other parts of the body or benign if it can only grow but not spread.
 Fallopian tube cancer is one of the most common types of cancers among women.